Tried fresh, human-grade food for your dog yet? 60% Off First Order at Ollie. Redeem Offer

 Savory Snacks are yummy treats that come in heart shapes and in three of our canines’ most-liked flavors — chicken, lamb, and beef.
 The adult snacks are easy enough to break apart for small pooches to enjoy.

-Most of Chicken Soup for the Soul’s products begin with real meat as the first ingredient, and these treats are no different.
+Most of the brand's products begin with real meat as the first ingredient, and these treats are no different.
 The primary ingredient is lamb and the protein content is further supported by the inclusion of chicken meal further down the list.

 Brown rice, oat groats, and potato starch give the snacks their carbohydrate content.
 You’re probably already familiar with brown rice, but what are oat groats and potato starch?
 Oat groats are simply oats with the outer hull removed.
 These are minimally processed and have a low glycemic index.